Add one of these beautiful long-tailed heritage chicken breeds to your flock to add interest and intrigue.

 The Sumatra is a stunning breed, though a bit flighty and stand-offish.

 What this bird lacks in personality, it more than makes up for in fabulous looks.
-Most commonly found in a deep jet-black color, it’s also recognized in Blue and Dun varieties.
+Although it is most frequently found in a very dark, almost pitch-black hue, it is also known in Blue and Dun variations.